Our research is editorially independent but we may earn a commission for purchases made through our links.

 Acadia National Park is both wild and well equipped for camping, but does not exactly offer backcountry camping.
 This is why we are starting with this one.
 While the park offers a variety of sites and lesser crowded grounds, there is a boat only accessible option, Duck Harbor, that can give campers a taste of more remote style adventures.
 The island is rugged and tucked away, while lean-to shelters are available at sites.

-The beautiful Great Smoky Mountains National Park does pose its risks, but the terrain is more hospital within the southern states than more dramatic peaks out west.
+The beautiful Great Smoky Mountains National Park does pose its risks, but the terrain is more hospitable than the more dramatic peaks out west.
 Trails can be relatively easy to traverse, but crossing streams is strongly discouraged as the water can be dangerous and turbulent.
 Designated backcountry camping sites feature safety fire rings and hoist to keep food away from bears.
 Maximum, campers can stay three nights, which is probably all a beginner would want to commit to anyway.
 Water can be consumed if properly boiled or treated.

 Shenandoah National Park houses part of the Appalachian Trail, which is the famous stretch avid hikers dream to dominate, running from Georgia to Maine.
 It’s cool to say you’ve been on a portion of the trail, but know that hikers buzz through these veins all summer.
 Overall, Shenandoah is highly versatile, offering a detailed online backcountry experience chart that ranges trips from easy to super tough.
 The Big Meadows and Rose River route comes in under 15 miles and allows hikers to spend two nights in the wilderness.
 More people trickle in during weekends, which can be a comfort for newbies.